MIR4-HQ/MIR4-HQ/README.md

 i <3 cuddles and everythign even if its not in my name! bmf i love makinf new friends!!

+UTC+8, asian, you may see me around the late hours though im probably like. on the vegre of sleeping

 offline mode warrior GULP btw i have school 0_0 || fyi im fr just a guy w social debuffs so dont expect too much from me thanks

 idle is my usual status, busy = im in vc/offtab warrior